-If YAHUSHUA HA MASHIACH takes it seriously, then so you and I!!!
+If YAHUSHUA HA MASHIACH takes it seriously, then so should you and I!!!

 Mankind spiritually imprisons themselves whenever they refuse to forgive those who offend them.

 Other things associated with Unforgiveness are as follows:

 Rather, their dwelling place for eternity is hell, the lake of fire where Satan and his fellow fallen angels plus all evil dwell!